flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 **Situation:**

 - Aircraft is climbing to or is at our initially cleared climb altitude.
-- *After take off checklist* is completed.
+- *After takeoff checklist* is completed.
 - ATC has given us clearance for further climb.

 **Dial the newly cleared altitude into the FCU. (e.g., 12000ft)**